 In past blogs, we’ve looked at what a great resource LinkedIn can be when you’re building a successful training business.
-This week, I wanted to take things a bit further and concentrate on how you can tap the unmined potential of LinkedIn and turn your connections into clients.
+This week, I wanted to take things a bit further and concentrate on how you can tap the unmined potential of LinkedIn connections and discover how to turn them into clients.

 When you connect with someone on LinkedIn, whether they’re a past colleague or a new contact from a networking event, the chances are that they’re going to take a look at your profile to see who you are and what you’ve been up to recently.